-GER/LNER/BR J67 & J69
+GER/LNER/BR J67 (Buckjumpers)

-GER/LNER/BR J67 & J69
+GER/LNER/BR J67 (Buckjumpers)

-The J67 and J69s were basically the same locomotive design the only difference being that the J69s were use on passenger and empty stock workings working out of Liverpool Street and therefore had Westinghouse brakes fitted.
+The J67 and J69s were basically the same locomotive design the original difference being that the J69s were use on passenger and empty stock workings working out of Liverpool Street and therefore had Westinghouse brakes fitted.

-In total 160 of these Holden designed 0-6-0T locomotives were built of which 134 came into BR stock in 1949.
+The J67s were introduced in 1890 and continued in production up until 1901 in total 160 of these Holden designed 0-6-0T locomotives of Classes J67 & J69 were built of which 134 came into BR stock in 1949.

 The locomotives were associated with East Anglia & East London but some examples could be found scattered between Scotland, North Wales, Liverpool and Manchester.